RichardDooling/Entertainment_Law/Trademark/Trademark.md

 (2) not "explicitly misleading" as to the source or content of the work.

-The court in *Rogers* applied this test to the use of a trademark in a movie title, but courts have extended it to the content of expressive works as well. [*Cliffs Notes, Inc. v.
+The court in *Rogers* applied this test to the use of a trademark in a movie title, but courts have extended it to the content of expressive works as well.
+[*Cliffs Notes, Inc. v.
 Bantam Doubleday Dell Publ'g Group, Inc.* (2d Cir.
 1989)](http://scholar.google.com/scholar_case?case=3543157455154245054) ("[T]he *Rogers* balancing approach is generally applicable to Lanham claims against works of artistic expression."); *see also* [*E.S.S.
 Entm't 2000, Inc. v.
-Rock Star Videos, Inc.* (9th Cir.2008)](http://scholar.google.com/scholar_case?case=6229102239124683155) ("Rock Star Videos") ("[T]here is no principled reason why [the *Rogers* test] ought not also apply to the use of a trademark in the body of the work.") (citing [*Mattel, Inc. v.
+Rock Star Videos, Inc.* (9th Cir.
+2008)](http://scholar.google.com/scholar_case?case=6229102239124683155) ("Rock Star Videos") ("[T]here is no principled reason why [the *Rogers* test] ought not also apply to the use of a trademark in the body of the work.") (citing [*Mattel, Inc. v.
 Walking Mountain Prods.* (9th Cir.2003)](http://scholar.google.com/scholar_case?case=7581792703482092445)).
 The parties do not dispute the application of *Rogers* to the content of a movie.]

 Louis Vuitton does not dispute that Warner Bros. challenged use of the mark is noncommercial,